 Director, Soft Tissue and Bone Pathology

-My career as a sarcoma pathologist at Memorial Sloan-Kettering Cancer Center has started in 1999 under the mentorship of two historical figures, Drs.
-Andrew Huvos and James Woodruff, who have shaped my aspirations toward an academic career in studying bone and soft tissue tumors.
-In 2004, as a result of a KO8 award, I started my own sarcoma research laboratory, dedicated to the detection and molecular characterization of diagnostic and prognostic markers in soft tissue sarcomas.
-Reflecting my prior training in molecular biology, my research has focused on two main directions: KIT oncogenic signaling in the pathogenesis of GIST and gene fusion discovery in the characterization of new pathologic entities.
+Dr. Antonescu’s career as a sarcoma pathologist at Memorial Sloan-Kettering Cancer Center started in 1999 under the mentorship of two historical figures, Drs.
+Andrew Huvos and James Woodruff, who have shaped her aspirations toward an academic career in studying bone and soft tissue tumors.
+In 2004, as a result of a KO8 award, she started my own sarcoma research laboratory, dedicated to the detection and molecular characterization of diagnostic and prognostic markers in soft tissue sarcomas.
+Reflecting her prior training in molecular biology, Dr. Antonescu’s research has focused on two main directions: KIT oncogenic signaling in the pathogenesis of GIST and gene fusion discovery in the characterization of new pathologic entities.
 During the past two decades our lab has cloned numerous novel gene fusions that has impacted the classification of soft tissue tumors.
-My sarcoma research laboratory also served as an invaluable resource in mentoring young investigators and pathology fellows, with a special interest in sarcoma pathology and molecular biology.
-Currently, I serve as the Director of the Bone and Soft Tissue Pathology and I oversee the pathologic evaluation of sarcoma patients treated at our institution.
-I run a busy personal consultation practice and enjoy teaching our talented fellows.
-I am the Co-Leader of a GIST research project as well as the Co-Director of the Administrative Core and Director of the Biospecimen Repository Core for the NIH Soft Tissue Sarcoma SPORE.
-I am also the co-Director of the recently instituted MSK Sarcoma Center, an integrated multidisciplinary group of basic and clinical researchers.
-Accepting the Nobility Award, I am grateful to all my colleagues at MSK for their relentless support over the years for both my clinical and research endeavors.
+Her sarcoma research laboratory also served as an invaluable resource in mentoring young investigators and pathology fellows, with a special interest in sarcoma pathology and molecular biology.
+Currently, Dr. Antonescu serves as the Director of the Bone and Soft Tissue Pathology and oversees the pathologic evaluation of sarcoma patients treated at our institution.
+She runs a busy personal consultation practice, where she enjoys teaching talented fellows.
+Dr. Antonescu is the Co-Leader of a GIST research project as well as the Co-Director of the Administrative Core and Director of the Biospecimen Repository Core for the NIH Soft Tissue Sarcoma SPORE.
+She is also the co-Director of the recently instituted MSK Sarcoma Center, an integrated multidisciplinary group of basic and clinical researchers.
+Dr. Antonescu is grateful to all her colleagues at MSK for their relentless support over the years for both her clinical and research endeavors.

 The Compassionate Care Award recognizes a patient/nurse navigator (clinical/nurse, community health worker, social worker in the role of a navigator) for his or her outstanding contributions to patient care, support or education.
 Sarcoma is a challenging disease to navigate alone, and many sarcoma patients need additional support.
 Navigators assist patients from diagnosis to survivorship, helping them understand their condition and treatments as well as manage side effects; coordinate care among medical specialists; and connect patients to available community resources to overcome barriers to care.
 They can also help patients manage their psychosocial needs, such as work, school and home environments; relationships; mental and emotional health; and financial concerns.
 SFA recognizes the important role these individuals play in the sarcoma patient journey.